urakubo/Dojo-standalone/README.md

 6) wxpython: pip install -U wxPython
 7) marching cubes from ilastik.
 This is necesssary only for a Plugin function, and compilation is required: https://github.com/ilastik/marching_cubes
 8) mahotas: conda install mahotas
+9) h5py: conda h5py install

 ## How to use:

 1-x.
-Download Dojo_pyinstaller_small.zip on Windows10/64bit, unzip it, and click main.exe to confirm the launch of a small GUI.
+Download Dojo_pyinstaller.zip on Windows10/64bit from https://1drv.ms/u/s!Ar0M8vZTxk-whyWDozBUZ0dQc9D- (300MB large file).
+Unzip it, and click main.exe to confirm the launch of a small GUI.

 1-y.
 Download all the files on a PC with Python environment.
 Execute "python main.py" to confirm the launch of a small GUI.